 Research update – feeding biochar to cows to disperse biochar, with dung beetles incorporating it into soils.
 23 April 2018.

 In 2010 I invented a system of using livestock for soil improvement and revegetation/reforestation.
 I call this the “Animal Improved Dung” (AID) plus seeds system of treatments and wrote an article about it.
-Recent scientific research has proven some of my proposals: biochar and molasses has been fed to cows, and then the manure with its biochar has been incorporated into the soil by dung beetles, resulting in improved productivity, and sequestration of carbon for thousands of years.
+Recent scientific research has proven some of my proposals: biochar and molasses has been fed to cows, and then the manure with its biochar has been incorporated into the soil by dung beetles, resulting in improved soils and productivity, and sequestration of carbon in the soil for thousands of years.
 For a PDF on the research, click here: Josephetal2015Pedosphere-Feedingbiochartocows

 Reducing nitrogen losses by mixing urea with molasses